-A. Bank of Baroda
+Bank of Baroda & HDFC Bank

-Term Loans are secured by first charge by hypothecation of entire plant and machinery and by way of deposit of title deeds of land measuring 11.36 acres & 21.25 1/2 acres at Thandavapura & Chikkayyanna Chatra, Nanjangud Taluk in Mysore District and building situated thereon.
+Term Loans are secured by pari passu first charge by hypothecation of entire plant and machinery and by way of deposit of title deeds of land measuring 11.36 acres & 21.25 1/2 acres at Thandavapura & Chikkayyana Chatra, Nanjangud Taluk in Mysore District and building situated thereon.
+Term loans are also secured by pari passu second charge on current assets of the Company mainly stocks and debtors.

-Term loans carry an interest rate of 9.15% and are repayable in varying monthly installments with the last installment falling due on 30th June 2030.
+Term loans are repayable in varying monthly installments with the last installment falling due on 30^{th} June 2030.